-Pipe shall be new and shall conform to AWWA C151 up to and including 450 mm diameter.
+Pipe shall be new and shall conform to AWWA C151 up to and including 450 mm (18 in) diameter.
 Cement mortar lining shall conform to AWWA C104.
 Polyethylene encasement shall conform to AWWA C105.

-D.5.3.3 Joints
+D.4.2.3.3 Joints

 Pipe shall have push-on joints.
-Thickness class shall be class 52 for all diameters up to and including 300 mm (12 inches) diameter and Class 51 for 400 mm and 450 mm (16 and 18 inches) diameter.
+Thickness class shall be Class 52 for all diameters up to and including 300 mm (12 in) diameter and Class 51 for 400 mm and 450 mm (16 in and 18 in) diameter.
 Joint gaskets and lubricants shall conform to AWWA C111.

-D.5.3.4 Chemical Protection
+D.4.2.3.4 Chemical Protection

-Ductile iron pipe shall be provided with a road salt, sulphate and corrosion resistant protection cover, which shall consist of a polyethylene encasement conforming to the latest version of standard AWWA C-105-88.
+Ductile iron pipe shall be provided with a road salt, sulphate and corrosion resistant protection cover, which shall consist of a polyethylene encasement conforming to the latest version of AWWA C105.
 Any exposed metal surface not wrapped with polyethylene encasement shall be coated with two finishing coats of a suitable corrosion resistant mastic (i.e.: Sterline Varnish No. 1756 Black Mastic) or wrapped with Denso Tape T-1.